Inferno-Meow/Inferno-Webhook-Spammer/README.md

 You can basically send pictures and videos(through url), text messages(which include simple messages,user and role mention,everyone and here ping)

-so basically all you need to know is the python language (and install "requests" module)
+so basically all you need to know is the python language (and install "requests" module) a basic webhook code goes like this :

-How do I install the requests module?
-Simple just open your command prompt and type "pip install requests" (make sure to check the path positioning is done correctly and your pip install doesn't create any problem)

-a basic webhook code goes like this :